Category /

 What we kept.
 What we changed.

 We kept 3D.
-It still makes sense for what we do — depth, layers, the idea that design systems touch everything: product, marketing, brand, sales.
-One connected thing.
+Depth and layering still make sense for what we do, reinforcing the idea that a great design system touches everything: product, marketing, brand, and sales.
+It’s one connected ecosystem.

-But we pushed it toward precision.
-The new form is built from clean geometric line-work — resolved, three-dimensional, structured.
-Inside it sits a subtle, abstract E — readable as Ettrics on second look, but a mark first.
-The geometry also gives us a visual language that can extend: into patterns, dividers, and graphic texture across any touchpoint without losing its thread.
+But we pushed that depth toward precision.
+The new form is built from clean, geometric line-work—resolved, three-dimensional, and highly structured.
+Inside sits a subtle, abstract ‘E’—readable as Ettrics on a second look, but a distinct mark first.
+This geometry also gives us an expansive visual language that effortlessly extends into patterns, dividers, and graphic textures across any touchpoint.

 What stayed: 3D form, the sense of depth and connection, monochrome palette, geometric base.